ROCm/omnitrace/docs/install/install.rst

 The following information builds on the guidelines in the :doc:`Quick start <./quick-start>` guide.
-It covers how to install `Omnitrace <https://github.com/ROCm/omnitrace>`_ from source or a binary distribution, as well as post-installation steps.
+It covers how to install `Omnitrace <https://github.com/ROCm/omnitrace>`_ from source or a binary distribution, as well as the :ref:`post-installation-steps`.
+If you have problems using Omnitrace after installation, consult the :ref:`post-installation-troubleshooting` section.

 Release links
 ========================================